12 Foods With More Vitamin C Than Oranges

 If you chug a glass of orange juice every time you start sniffling, you may be onto something.
-Though studies show that

-    consuming vitamin C can't actually prevent colds, loading up on the nutrient may help slightly shorten the length of

-    time you're sick and reduce the severity of your symptoms.
-But despite their reputation for being loaded with vitamin C,

-    the 69.7 mg that a medium orange provides is actually less than many other common fruits and veggies.
-To pack the

-    ultimate vitamin C punch, fill up on these 12 superfoods.
+Though studies show that consuming vitamin C can't actually prevent colds, loading up on this nutrient may help slightly shorten the length of time you're sick and reduce the severity of your symptoms.
+Thing is, a medium-size orange only has 69.7 mg of vitamin C, which is actually less than that of many other common fruits and veggies.
+To pack the ultimate vitamin C punch and give your diet more variety, fill up on these 12 superfoods.

-    A half-cup of chopped or diced chili peppers delivers 107.8 mg of vitamin C. Plus, researchers from the University of

-    Buffalo found that capsaicin, the compound that makes chili peppers hot, may help relieve joint and muscle pain.
+A half-cup of chopped or diced chili peppers delivers 107.8 mg of vitamin C. Plus, researchers from the University of Buffalo found that capsaicin, the compound that makes chili peppers hot, may help relieve joint and muscle pain.

 Red bell pepper

 A cup of chopped green bell pepper contains less vitamin C than its sweeter sister, but at 120 mg, it's still 200% of your recommended daily allowance.
 Green bell pepper is also a great source of fiber.

 In addition to twice your recommended daily intake of vitamin A and seven times the recommended amount of vitamin K, a one-cup serving of kale provides 80.4 mg of vitamin C. The nutrition powerhouse also delivers a sizeable dose of minerals and fatty acids.